dlamm1997/MIF/README.md

 # Secretion Signal

+(updated with qcov80 & redundant removal)

-(For new qcov80 results, ran the same steps only on new IDs, then merged in the analysis.ipynb to save time)
+-For new qcov80 results, ran the same steps only on new IDs, then merged in the analysis.ipynb to save time -For removing redunant accessions, I just updated the analysis.ipynb, to find the union between previous predictions and the non-redunant accession set to save time

 1. Retreive sequences of MIF-like proteins
 2. Retreive UniProt Annotation for Subcellular Localization of MIF like proteins